Ocean Engineering Graduate Programs

 PhD in Ocean Engineering

-The Ph.D. in Ocean Engineering is offered jointly with the Physical Ocean Science and Engineering Program (POSE) in the College of Earth, Ocean and Environment and Earth Studies.
-Students may matriculate through either the College of Engineering or the College of Earth, Ocean and Environment and Earth Studies and may choose a thesis advisor from either program.
+The Ph.D. in Ocean Engineering is offered jointly with the Physical Ocean Science and Engineering Program (POSE) in the College of Earth, Ocean and Environment.
+Students may matriculate through either the College of Engineering or the College of Earth, Ocean and Environment and may choose a thesis advisor from either program.

 The Ph.D. in Ocean Engineering program is aimed at training graduate students to achieve the highest level of proficiency in research.
 Mathematics, fundamental sciences, ocean sciences and engineering sciences are combined to provide a personalized program of study and research.
 All graduate students work in close cooperation with the faculty on their dissertation area.